-This Homemade BBQ Sauce packs a short list of clean ingredients and is ready in under 30 minutes.
-No more store-bought BBQ sauce filled with ingredients you can’t pronounce.
-Make this delish homemade BBQ sauce today!
+This Homemade BBQ Sauce is ready in under 30 minutes.
+No more store-bought BBQ filled with ingredients you can’t pronounce.
+Make this BBQ sauce today!

 Use this homemade BBQ sauce with our Grilled BBQ Chicken Bowls or BBQ Chicken Breast or even our Honey Maple BBQ Sweet Potato Wedges.
 We’ll walk you through the steps, and you’ll be on your way.
 Does it get any better?

 Ingredients You Need for Homemade BBQ Sauce

 - Grated garlic

 - Salt & pepper

 And that’s it!
 Truly, these 12 ingredients come together to make that perfect BBQ flavor you love, but without all those store-bought fillers.
 Plus, it’s super easy to make.